Best sustainable jewelry brands: eco-conscious pieces to shop now

 Wolf & Moon’s big selling point is their playful aesthetic.
 The brand is founded by Hannah Davis, who originally won over a cult following at London markets with her geometric designs and bright color palettes.

-Now, the brand’s designs stretch far and wide—we love the fruit-themed range, which currently includes strawberries, cherries and peaches.
-We also rate that the brand uses innovative methods to reduce its carbon footprint such as powering their studio with renewable energy and working with eco-minded company Ecologi to offset carbon emissions and plant a tree for every purchase.
+Now, the brand’s designs stretch far and wide—we love the fruit-themed range, which currently includes strawberries, cherries, and peaches.
+We also rate that the brand uses innovative methods to reduce its carbon footprint such as powering its studio with renewable energy and working with eco-minded company Ecologi to offset carbon emissions and plant a tree for every purchase.
+The items are slightly on the pricey side, but it's worth it for such fun and unique jewelry.

 Specifications